akhavr/d4-project/ddip-001.md

 }
 ```

+Function parameters MAY have other fields, defined by other DDIPs.

 After posting a function call event, client SHALL subscribe to
 mentions of the event's id to get notified about the results.